Dispute UCSD parking tickets for free in 2 minutes

 How much time does DoNotPay save disputing tickets at UCSD?

-On average, DoNotPay can save you half a day of missed classes.
+On average, DoNotPay can save you half a day of missed work or classes.
 If you fight your parking ticket all on your own, you can spend over half of your day.
 You must gather evidence, collect statements from witnesses, take everything to the appeal, wait in lines, write checks, and mail letters to university law enforcement.

 Should I get a lawyer to dispute UCSD parking tickets?